JZimnol/pico_fota_bootloader/README.md

 `pico_fota_bootloader` supports the following features:

-- rollback mechanism - if the freshly downloaded firmware won't be committed before the very next reboot, the bootloader will perform the rollback (the firmware will be swapped back to the previous working version)

-- SHA256 calculation - application binary image (`<app_name>_fota_image.bin`) is
-  appended with a SHA256 value
+- **SHA256 calculation**- application binary FOTA image is appended with a SHA256 value

+  - as a result, the `<app_name>_fota_image.bin` binary file will be appended with 256 bytes from which last 32 bytes will contain SHA256 of the image

-  - after downloading a binary file, the user can use `pfb_firmware_sha256_check` function to check if the calculated SHA256 matches the expected one
+  - after downloading a binary file, the user can use the `pfb_firmware_sha256_check` function to check if the calculated SHA256 matches the expected one

+  - this option can be disabled using `-DPFB_WITH_SHA256_HASHING=OFF` CMake option

   - see the [example](#your_projectmainc) for more information

+- **image encryption** - application binary FOTA image is encrypted using AES ECB algorithm

+  - encryption/decryption key should be set using `-DPFB_AES_KEY=<value>` CMake
+    option

+      - both the bootloader and the future FOTA images should be compiled using the same key value, otherwise the bootloader won't be able to properly decrypt the FOTA image

+  - as a result, the `<app_name>_fota_image_encrypted.bin` file will be created

+    - if `PFB_WITH_SHA256_HASHING` has been enabled, a SHA256 will also be encrypted with the firmware image

+  - this option can be disabled using `-DPFB_WITH_IMAGE_ENCRYPTION=OFF` CMake option

+- **rollback mechanism** - if the freshly downloaded firmware won't be committed before the very next reboot, the bootloader will perform the rollback (the firmware will be swapped back to the previous working version)

-- basic debug logging - enabled by default, can be turned off using `-DWITH_BOOTLOADER_LOGS=OFF` cmake option
+- **basic debug logging** - enabled by default, can be turned off using `-DPFB_WITH_BOOTLOADER_LOGS=OFF` CMake option

-  - debug logs can be redirected from USB to UART using `-DREDIRECT_BOOTLOADER_LOGS_TO_UART=ON` cmake option
+  - debug logs can be redirected from USB to UART using `-DPFB_REDIRECT_BOOTLOADER_LOGS_TO_UART=ON` CMake option

 ## Prerequisites

 - `pico-sdk` version `>= 1.5.1`

+  - required for the `pico_mbedtls` library

-- `Python 3` with the following packages: `argparse`, `hashlib`, `os`
+- `Python 3` with the following packages: `argparse`, `hashlib`, `os`, `Crypto.Cipher`

+  - required for the SHA256 calculation and AES ECB image encryption

 # Example